 If your hospital is still running scheduled outpatient appointments, it would be a good idea to contact them and ask if you should still attend.
 Many places are cancelling routine appointments or conducting them over the phone or via video online chat wherever possible.
 There are certain conditions where face-to-face visits are still required and you should not miss a visit without first consulting your consultant, doctor, nurse or other healthcare provider.

 Yes.
 The virus is caught from people who have the infection and so there is no problem in going outside by yourself.
 What is important is to avoid contact with anyone who might be ill.
-Events bringing together a large number of people are still prohibited or can only be visited by people who can proof they have been vaccinated, have recovered from COVID-19 or have a negative COVID-19 test result.
+In most countries, events bringing together a large number of people are still prohibited or can only be visited by people who can proof they have been vaccinated, have recovered from COVID-19 or have a negative COVID-19 test result.
 Please check your local/national requirements.
 If you leave your home (e.g., for food shopping), it is still recommended in many places to keep a distance between yourself and others or, if not possible, to wear a mask.

-This is an anxious time for everyone and we are providing tips to help you cope with the uncertainties surrounding a pandemic that none of us was prepared for only a few months ago.
+This is an anxious time for everyone and we are providing tips to help you cope with the uncertainties surrounding a pandemic that none of us was prepared for.

 - Eat well, regularly, and healthily.
 You need to keep your bodily strength up, but good food also gives you vital vitamins and minerals which help combat anxiety.
 Whole grains, fruit and vegetables (all the colours) will work away like magic on your anxiety levels and help to reduce them.
 I know cakes, biscuits and chocolate are delicious, but the extra sugar hit really isn’t good for anxiety.
 A little now and then is a good thing, but in fact eating sweets can make you feel psychologically worse.
 The same goes for alcohol; keep it to a minimum.